Guide to Graduate Study in Integrative Biology

 - A grade point average of 3.0 must be maintained.
 Accumulation of grades below 3.0 in more than three courses of 3 or more credits each disqualifies the student.
 Disqualification means that the student may be asked by the Dean to withdraw his/her candidacy for a degree in the Department of Integrative Biology.

 Departmental Requirements (in addition to University and College Requirements)

 Master of Science Degree (Plan A)

 - Thesis and Final Oral Examination.
-A thesis describes the student’s original research and must be written and bound according to rules described in a booklet obtained from the Dean of the Graduate School (110 Linton Hall).
+A thesis describes the student’s original research and must be written and bound according to rules in the Formatting Guide from the Graduate School.
 The content of the Final Oral Examination is at the discretion of the Guidance Committee but includes a defense of the thesis.